The PIC requires firmware in order to run and will be delivered with the current version initially.

 Important note: The pins on J12 must never be connected to any pin on the other jumpers/pin headers/sockets as separate power sources are used here.
 Any connection endangers the adapter and devices on the eBUS!

-If a fixed IP address is supposed to be used with the USR-ES1 module instead of obtaining it via DHCP, this can be done with the ebus PIC Loader via the USB connection or the Raspberry Pi GPIO/ttyAMA0.
+In case a fixed IP address is supposed to be used with the USR-ES1 module instead of obtaining it via DHCP, this can be done with the ebus PIC Loader.
+For this, the bootloader needs to be activated first, see above.

 For example, to set the IP address 192.168.10.20 with a network mask of 255.255.255.0 (=length 24), the ebus PIC